dullhunk/whats-the-story-learning-glory/index.md

 ## So, What IS the Story?

 So, what is the story, learning glory?
-There are several possible stories to tell, from different perpectives:
+There are many stories we can tell, from different perpectives:

-* **THE STORY OF THE STUDENTS** With over 40,000 `students` studying at the University of Manchester, it is not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review
+* **THE STORY OF THE STUDENTS** With over 40,000 `students` studying at the University of Manchester, it is not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review.
+Its good to see the [strength of the student voice in Manchester](https://www.yoursay.manchester.ac.uk/) reflected in press releases.
 * **THE STORY OF THE RESEARCHERS** As a `research` intensive Russell Group University, it is not surprising to see the word `research` appear so frequently either, on average nearly 16 times in each annual review.
 This aligns closely with the vision the University has of itself and its core values
 * **THE STORY OF THE LEARNERS** There are lots of `students` and lots of `research`, but what are they actually `learning`?
 Mentions of `learn` are much less frequent, between ten and twenty times less frequent than `research`, when averaged over a ten year period.
 Sometimes, this word completely absent.
 Students might be disappointed to learn that none of the skills and knowledge they've developed at University are considered newsworthy.
 * **THE STORY OF THE TEACHERS** There is lots of `research`, but how does that relate to `teaching`?
 Mentions of `teach` are much less frequent, between ten and twenty times less frequent than `research`, when averaged over a ten year period.
 Sometimes, teaching is completely absent.
 This is disappointing for anyone involved in teaching and learning.
 Why is there such a mismatch between the vision and the reality?